allenc125789/TurtleNAS/README.md

 1) Open the server's IP or Hostname in an alternate browser, login to the web portal with the sysadmin account with the password you created during install.
 2) Create a new admin account for better security.
 Logout and login to this newly made account.
-3) Create new User accounts that you will host files for.
-Your guests will login through these accounts.
-4) Connect any servers that you wish to backup files for.